 - Histology—what the cells look like under a microscope.
 Squamous cell lung cancer is a histological subtype of non-small cell lung cancer.
 Other subtypes of non-small cell lung cancer include adenocarcinoma, large cell carcinoma, and some rarer types.
 Small cell lung cancer (SCLC) is the other major type of lung cancer

-- Biomarker profile (also called molecular profile, genetic profile, or signature profile)—the mutations, or characteristics, as well as any other unique biomarkers, found in a person’s cancer that allowed the cancer to grow
+- Biomarker profile (also called molecular profile, genomic profile, or signature profile)—the mutations, or characteristics, as well as any other unique biomarkers, found in a person’s cancer that allowed the cancer to grow

-The decision to test for mutations should be made together by you and your oncologist.
+The decision to test for mutations should be made together by you and your doctor.

-More information about mutations, and how and when testing for them is performed, can be found here (see “What is a mutation?,” “How is biomarker testing performed?,” and “Who should have their tumor tested and when?”).
+More information about driver mutations, and how and when testing for them is performed, can be found here (see “What is a driver mutation?,” “How is biomarker testing performed?,” and “Who should have their tumor tested, and when?”).